isb-cgc/readthedocs/docs/source/sections/FAQ.rst

    :scale: 50
    :align: center

 You can get this page for two reasons:  First, if you may have typed in your password incorrectly, please select the Click Here to continue link and try to log in again.
-Second, if you have typed your password correctly, it could time to refresh your NIH identity password.
+Second, if you have typed your password correctly, it could be time to refresh your NIH identity password.
 Please reset your password by using this link `here <https://public.era.nih.gov/commons>`_ and try again.
 This should allow you to link your NIH Identity to the ISB-CGC user interface.

 **What happens if I accidently delete the default service account from a Google Cloud Project?**